Medicare Enrollment

 Medicare Enrollment Requirements

-If you must pay a Part A premium to Medicare, you do not need to enroll.
+You must enroll in Medicare Part A if coverage is available to you at no cost (premium free).
+If you have to pay a Part A premium to Medicare, you do not need to enroll.
 However, if you later become eligible for premium-free Medicare Part A through your current or former spouse, you must sign up for Part A at no cost.

-Part B (medical) Yes — You must enroll and pay a monthly premium to Medicare.
-If you do not enroll in Part B or you stop paying your monthly Part B premium to Medicare, you will no longer be eligible for STRS Ohio health care coverage.
+You must enroll in Medicare Part B and pay a monthly premium to Medicare.
+If you do not enroll in Part B or you stop paying your monthly Part B premium to Medicare, you will no longer be eligible for STRS Ohio medical coverage.

-Part C (Medicare Advantage) No — Enrollment in Parts A & B or Part B-only (when you are not eligible for premium-free Part A) qualifies you for coverage under STRS Ohio’s Medicare Advantage plans.
-You must not enroll in any other Medicare Advantage plan if you want to keep your coverage under the Medicare Advantage plans administered by Aetna, AultCare and Paramount.
+You do not need to enroll in Part C. Enrollment in Parts A & B or Part B-only qualifies you for coverage under our group Medicare Advantage plan (Aetna Medicare Plan).
+You must not enroll in any other Medicare Advantage plan if you want to keep your coverage under the Aetna Medicare Plan.

 How Medicare Works With Your STRS Ohio Coverage

 Medicare Parts A & B do not replace your STRS Ohio coverage.
 Instead, Medicare works with your STRS Ohio plan to provide maximum hospital and medical coverage.
 In general, when you enroll in Medicare Parts A & B, Medicare becomes the primary payer of your hospital and medical expenses; STRS Ohio becomes the secondary payer.
-If you’re enrolled in a Medicare Advantage plan, such as the Aetna Medicare Plan, AultCare PrimeTime Health Plan or Paramount Elite, the plan assumes responsibility for paying for covered services and receives payment from Medicare.
+If you are enrolled in the Aetna Medicare Plan, the plan assumes responsibility for paying for covered services and receives payment from Medicare.

-After you enroll in Medicare, you will pay two separate monthly premiums — a premium for STRS Ohio coverage (paid to STRS Ohio) and a premium for Medicare Part B coverage (paid to Medicare).
+After you enroll in Medicare, you must pay two separate monthly premiums: a premium for STRS Ohio coverage (paid to STRS Ohio) and a premium for Medicare Part B coverage (paid to Medicare).

 Enrolling in Medicare